marsi107/snake_game/README.md

 The game consists in keeping the snake alive as long as possible while eating the fruit that appears without colliding with the walls.

 ## How to run the game
+- Download and extract the snake_game.zip
+- Go to dist folder
-- Add steps when the game is finished.
+- Run the snake_game.exe

 ## Dependencies to clone the repository
 - Install python